Omni-rs/examples/examples/bitcoin-local-signing-with-testnet-propagation-legacy/README.md

-# Bitcoin Remote Signing with Propagation (Legacy) Advanced
+# Bitcoin Local Signing with Testnet Propagation (Legacy) Advanced

-This example demonstrates how to sign a Bitcoin transaction (legacy) using the MPC  (Multi-Party Computation) signer from a NEAR contract and propagate the transaction to the Bitcoin network (RegTest mode).
+This example demonstrates how to sign a Bitcoin transaction (legacy) using a local signer and propagate the transaction to the Bitcoin testnet.

 The example makes use of a callback pattern and makes the sighash and raw transaction creation in one single transaction.